-As you would probably already be aware, in a typical client-server architecture, application data is stored in the server-side and served as output to the client-side.
-The server-side working of a web application is known as backend.
-That’s where all the inner working of web applications takes place and that’s where the work of backend developers lies.
+As you would probably already be aware, in a typical client-server architecture, application data is stored on the server-side and served as output to the client side.
+The server-side working of a web application is known as the backend.
+That’s where all the inner working of web applications takes place, and that’s where the work of backend developers lies.

-Backend developers are responsible for using programming languages to create the code which actually makes web applications function the way they’re supposed to.
+Backend developers are responsible for using programming languages to create the code, which actually makes web applications function the way they’re supposed to.
 The code that these developers write runs on the webserver.
-In addition to writing backend code, such developers are also responsible for developing APIs that are used by the mobile version of such web applications.
+In addition to writing back-end code, such developers are also responsible for developing APIs used by the mobile version of such web applications.

-Learning backend development helps you get acquainted with several programming languages which can help give your career a great boost.
+Learning back-end development helps you get acquainted with several programming languages, which can help your career a great boost.
 If you have a basic understanding of how logic works, it can prove to be quite beneficial.
-If not, you can always enroll for a basic computer language course to obtain exposure with the groundwork.
-This is only to ensure that once you set on the path of learning backend development, you don’t fall short at any stage.
+If not, you can always enroll for a basic computer language course to obtain exposure to the groundwork.
+This is only to ensure that you don't fall short at any stage once you set on the path of learning back-end development.

 Here are the steps you will need to follow:

-Most of the web developers skip this step and move forward to learning frameworks.
+Most web developers skip this step and move forward to learning frameworks.
 However, it is always better to know the data structure and algorithm basics.
 Though not in-depth, you must have a basic idea about the process.
-You should revise basic Data Structures and Algorithm Stack, Queue, Linked List, Tree, Graph, Hashing, Sorting & Searching Algorithms and other core concepts of programming.
+You should revise basic Data Structures and Algorithm Stack, Queue, Linked List, Tree, Graph, Hashing, Sorting & Searching Algorithms, and other core concepts of programming.

 You can go for learning multiple programming languages at once.
-Remember, the more the merrier.
+Remember, the more, the merrier.
 Also, please be aware that understanding the basics of programming is a must.
-If you're not already familiar with them, start with languages like C, Java or Python and try to understand how application logic works, what are the best practices of coding, etc.
+If you're not already familiar with them, start with languages like C, Java, or Python and try to understand how application logic works, the best practices of coding, etc.